kshanth/cap-java-overview/products-service/README.md

     }

     ```
 4. Now start your application by running `mvn spring-boot:run` in the terminal and open it in a new tab
+5. Insert sample data through a HTTP request (refer `requests.http`)

-5. This application will be reused by a bookstore application.
+6. This application will be reused by a bookstore application.
 The reuse of models can be achieved by publishing NPM modules with the models
     -   Open the package.json file and change the value of name field from `products-service-cds` to `@sap/capire-products`
     -   Create a new file `index.cds` in the `~/projects/products-service` folder and place the following content inside this file
         ```
         using from './db/schema';
         using from './srv/admin-service';
         ```
-In the next tutorial, you will build a bookstore application, reusing the products service application.
+In the next tutorial, you will build a bookstore application by reusing this models.